Compare services and weigh the risks before signing up.

 What should I be concerned about?

-Debt settlement is extremely risky and isn’t always a better option than filing for bankruptcy — it can sometimes do the same amount of damage to your credit score and isn’t guaranteed to work.
-Only around 10% of people who enroll in debt relief programs actually complete it.
-If you fail to complete the program, you might have to file for bankruptcy anyway.
+- You might not finish your program.
+Only around 10% of people who enroll in debt relief programs actually complete them.
+If you fail to complete the program, you might have to file for bankruptcy.

-On top of this, settled debt is usually considered taxable income.
-Once you factor in fees and interest that accumulated while you were in the program, you might not save as much as you thought you would.
-And if you stop paying off your creditors while you’re enrolled in a debt relief program, you could get sued.
+- You might not save as much as you expect.
+Settled debt is usually considered taxable income.
+And once you factor in fees and interest that accumulated while you were in the program, you might not save as much as you thought you would.
+You could end up even paying more.

 Aren’t debt relief companies a scam?

-Some are, but not all of them.
+Some debt relief companies are scams, but not all of them.
 The federal government has made an effort to crack down on scammers since 2010.
 It’s easier to find a legit credit counseling agency than any other type of debt relief company — they’re mostly nonprofit and the Department of Justice has already done most of the work for you by compiling a government-approved list.

 It should set off alarm bells if you a see a company committing any of these offenses that are illegal for any debt relief company: